-Locally popular 'Greg, the Go Auto Guy' apologizes for statements made about Kamala Harris
+Locally popular 'Greg, the Go Auto Guy' apologizes for statement made about Kamala Harris

 Latest Weather Blog

-Locally popular 'Greg, the Go Auto Guy' apologizes for statements made about Kamala Harris
+Locally popular 'Greg, the Go Auto Guy' apologizes for statement made about Kamala Harris

 According to The Advocate, Greg Tramontin, the founder of Go Auto Insurance who is frequently featured in the company's commercials as “Greg the GoAuto Guy,” has issued an apology for statements made about a Vice President-elect, Kamala Harris.